-A description of available courses may be found in the catalog on page 122.
-More detailed information may be obtained concerning postgraduate instruction by writing the Director.
+A description of available courses may be found in the catalog on page 124.
+More detailed information may be obtained concerning postgraduate instruction by writing to Howard Miltenberger, Registrar, School of Medicine.

 SUMMARY OF THE REQUIRED HOURS OF THE CURRICULUM